Looking for support for your finance function? Book a time with an expert.

 While the COGS formula itself is straightforward, implementing proper inventory tracking and financial reporting systems requires expertise.

-A fractional leadership approach allows companies to access executive-level financial expertise without the commitment of a full-time hire, particularly during growth phases or financial restructuring periods when proper COGS management can significantly impact profitability.
+A fractional leadership approach allows companies to access executive-level financial expertise, particularly during growth phases or financial restructuring periods when proper COGS management can significantly impact profitability.

 Methods of Calculating COGS